Click to watch the opening remarks of the MassCPR public briefing

 “I am sure the scientists and clinicians from both sides may offer a great contribution in combatting the COVID19 pandemic.
 The substantial cooperation between us will be of great success,” said Zhong, who led the Chinese response to the SARS epidemic in 2003.

-Celebrating the collaborative and transnational efforts of the consortium, China Evergrande CEO James Xia made remarks, as did the MassCPR’s governing committee, which in addition to Daley includes David Golan and faculty co-leaders Arlene Sharpe and Bruce Walker, director of the Ragon Institute of MGH, MIT and Harvard.
+Celebrating the collaborative and transnational efforts of the consortium, China Evergrande CEO James Xia made remarks, as did the MassCPR’s governing committee, which in addition to Daley includes David Golan, HMS dean for research operations and global programs, and faculty co-leaders Arlene Sharpe, chair of the Department of Immunology at HMS, and Bruce Walker, director of the Ragon Institute of MGH, MIT and Harvard.

 Consortium working group leaders then presented overviews of the work, challenges, overarching goals and key projects under way in each of MassCPR’s six primary focus areas: clinical disease management, pathogenesis, diagnostics, epidemiology, therapeutics and vaccine design.